johnspray74/GameScoring/Readme.md

 ## Getting Started

 1. Read some of http://abstractionlayeredarchitecture.com until you get the insights behind Abstraction Layered Architecture.
 The web site is organised in passes that go into more depth.
 Each pass ends with an example project.
-The Bowling and Tennis applications are used as the examples at the end of passes 2 and 4.
+The Bowling and Tennis applications here are used as the examples at the end of passes 2 and 4.

 2. Here are the ALA diagrams for these two applications: